-For more information about how to write and contribute a new operation, see Contributing an Operation.
+For more information about how to write and contribute a new operation, see Contributing an operation.

-What is an Operation Chain?
+What is an automation chain?

 The power of operations is that operations can be chained into a sort of macro operation that is composed of atomic operations and which executes each operation in turn by using an operation output as the input of the next operation.

-This way you can for example construct an operation chain that creates a document, then attaches a blob into the document, then publishes it and so on.
+This way you can for example construct an automation chain that creates a document, then attaches a blob into the document, then publishes it and so on.
 Each operation in the chain does the required step by working on the input of the previous operation and when finished outputs a result that will be used by the next operation as its input.

-This is called in Nuxeo Automation an operation chain.
-Operation chains give you the possibility to build complex business logic only by assembling atomic operations that are provided by the server.
-Thus, you can script your business logic using operation chains which thank to Nux eo Studio can be done by using drag and drop (without coding anything or even writing XML extension files).
+This is called in Nuxeo Automation an automation chain.
+Automation chains give you the possibility to build complex business logic only by assembling atomic operations that are provided by the server.
+Thus, you can script your business logic using automation chains which, thank to N uxeo Studio, can be done by using drag and drop (without coding anything or even writing XML extension files).

-If you are a developer and don't want to use Nuxeo Studio, you can check the Contributing an Operation Chain page to see how you can define and contribute a new operation chain using Nuxeo extension points.
+If you are a developer and don't want to use Nuxeo Studio, you can check the Contributing an automation chain page to see how you can define and contribute a new automation chain using Nuxeo extension points.